 I recently had the chance to speak with Ian Elsner, host of the podcast Museum Archipelago, about the work of the Arab American National Museum.
 Museum Archipelago is an “audio guide through the landscape of museums.”
 Our conversation, featured on episode 26, is now live.

 The Arab American National Museum’s Yalla Eat! culinary program was recently featured on NPR’s The Salt.
 We’re incredibly honored our work is garnering national coverage.
 The tour is a key component of our institution’s work towards embedding museum experiences into the local community; dispelling stereotypes and misconceptions about Arab Americans; and working with the community to tell our story.
 Read on!
 Unlike most museums, the Yalla Eat! tours take people outside of the building and into the community.
 People whoRead More

 One of the many great things about attending CityLab 2016 in Miami was the opportunity to speak with inspiring and talented leaders from across various professional fields.
 This included conversations with some great journalists, including the one I had with Megan Billings, Deputy Bureau Chief at Monocle.
 I’m a big fan of Monocle magazine and I enjoyed speaking with Ms. Billings about the work of the Arab American National Museum.
 The interview was published by Monocle’s The Urbanist podcast (episodeRead More

 I was digging through the AANM Flickr photostream and rediscovered a bunch of old photos of me.
 Having worked behind the camera for a fair amount of time, I’m still not entirely comfortable being in front of the lens.
 Here’s a quick photo dump of some of the more tolerable images.
 There’s plenty more that I wish would just disappear.

 Thanks to Aaron Mondry and Metromode Media for the coverage of the Arab American National Museum’s upcoming tenth anniversary.
 Dearborn, Mich. has the highest concentration of Arab Americans in the United States.
 The Arab American News, the largest and oldest Arab American newspaper in the country, is published there.
 The city’s police chief, Ronald Haddad, is Arab American.
 Without question, Dearborn is the center of Arab American culture.
 It’s no surprise, then, that the preeminent museum dedicated to documenting andRead More

+Big ups to Eastern Michigan University for featuring me in the I am TRUEMU alumni campaign.
+Glad to see those grad school dollars are paying off!
 Brand new TRUEMU light-post banners are going up around campus.
 There will be 100 banners featuring 62 alumni.
 Each EMU alumni choose an individual power statement and photo showcasing their success and career post graduation.
 This next phase of the TRUEMU marketing campaign, follows faculty and student campaigns.